Qatar Airways adapting to blockade, may not post a loss in current year

-FARNBOROUGH, England (Reuters) - The chief executive of Qatar Airways said the airline was adapting to a regional blockade that has prevented it flying some routes, and that those restrictions would not necessarily push it into the red for the current financial year.
+FARNBOROUGH, England, July 16 (Reuters) - The chief executive of Qatar Airways said the airline was adapting to a regional blockade that has prevented it flying some routes, and that those restrictions would not necessarily push it into the red for the current financial year.

 “There is a possibility that we will post also a loss in our current financial year, but it’s only a possibly,” Chief Executive Akbar al-Baker told reporters at the Farnborough Airshow on Monday.